-In Fiscal 2017, the components of our compensation program included salary, annual bonus awards, discretionary cash bonus awards, long-term incentive compensation (performance unit awards, restricted unit awards and UGI Corporation stock option grants), perquisites, retirement benefits and other benefits, all as described in greater detail in this Compensation Discussion and
+In Fiscal 2018, the components of our compensation program included salary, annual bonus awards, long-term incentive compensation (performance unit awards, restricted unit awards and UGI Corporation stock option grants), perquisites, retirement benefits and other benefits, all as described in greater detail in this Compensation Discussion and Analysis.

-Analysis.
 We believe that the elements of our compensation program are essential components of a balanced and competitive compensation program to support our annual and long-term goals.